 The Spanish brought Catholicism to the Philippines in 1521.
 For several hundred years, the Spaniards battled the Muslims for control of the south.
 In 1570, the Spanish gained control of Manila but could not dislodge the Muslims in the south.
-The Tausug and Spanish struggle only ended with the Spanish departure in 1899, following their defeat in The Spanish-American War.
+The Tausug and Spanish struggle only ended with the Spanish departure in 1899, following their defeat in The Spanish-American War.25

 In 1898, the Treaty of Paris placed the Philippines, including lands from the Sultanate of Sulu, under the colonial rule of the United States.
-The sultanate had existed for over 200 years and was the largest and most powerful political force in the country.
-Some regarded the transfer of Sulu lands to the United States as illegal because the Spanish did not control those lands when they were ceded.
-Complicating this matter was a treaty between France and the sultanate, drafted in 1845, which apparently recognized the latter as an independent Muslim state.28, 29, 30, 31
+26 The sultanate had existed for over 200 years and was the largest and most powerful political force in the country.
+27 Some regarded the transfer of Sulu lands to the United States as illegal because the Spanish did not control those lands when they were ceded.
+Complicating this matter was a treaty between France and the sultanate, drafted in 1845, which apparently recognized the latter as an independent Muslim state. ^{28, 29, 30, 31}

 In 1899, the sultanate and the United States signed the Kiram Bates Agreement.
-The United States agreed to respect the sultanate's authority and not give or sell any part of Sulu to another nation.
-Within two days of the signing, war broke out between the United States and Filipino nationalist, who had declared independence.
-Over the next three years, the war claimed the lives of more than 200,000 Filipino civilians, 20,000 Filipino fighters, and 4,200 Americans.

-The United States unilaterally nullified the Bates agreement in 1905 and set up a colonial government that substantially weakened the sultanate, stripped the sultan of political power, and recognized him only as a "religious head."
-Animosities continued and, in 1906, American soldiers killed 600-1,000 Tausug men, women, and children on Jolo Island.
-In 1913, the United States again met Tausug resistance to its disarmament order.
-Over 500 men, women, and children were killed.
+The United States agreed to respect the sultanate's authority and not give or sell any part of Sulu to another nation.^{32, 33} Within two days of the signing, war broke out between the United States and Filipino nationalist, who had declared independence.
+Over the next three years, the war claimed the lives of more than 200,000 Filipino civilians, 20,000 Filipino fighters, and 4,200 Americans.34 that substantially weakened the sultanate, stripped the sultan of political power, and recognized him only as a "religious head."
+Animosities continued and, in 1906, American soldiers killed 600-1,000 Tausug men, women, and children on Jolo Island.^{35, 36} In 1913, the United States again met Tausug resistance to its disarmament order.
+Over 500 men, women, and children were killed.37